Doing More Together

 Schools & Parks Together

-The bond and levy would also accomplish these additional projects with support from community partners:
+The bond and levy will allow these additional projects to be accomplished with support from community partners:

 - AND Continued Exploration of Collaboration Opportunities to Reduce Taxpayer Costs.